Skip to content

 Why Group Health Insurance for 70 Employees Is Different

 Group health insurance for 70 employees behaves differently than coverage for smaller teams.
-Claims volume is high enough for underwriters to identify trends, utilization patterns, and risk concentrations with more confidence.
+Claims volume is typically high enough for underwriters and plan partners to identify trends, utilization patterns, and risk concentrations with more confidence.
 As a result, pricing becomes more experience-based and less dependent on broad market pooling.
+That shift can be a disadvantage if a plan is inefficient, but it becomes a major advantage when an employer builds a plan with the right architecture and management tools.

 Many employers at this size remain on fully insured plans because they are familiar and administratively simple.
 However, fully insured premiums typically include conservative pricing assumptions, carrier profit margins, and limited transparency.
 Over time, this often leads to paying more than necessary—especially for groups with relatively stable or improving claims experience.